Importing Data into Longhorn

 • Use the kubectl cp command to copy the tar file into the busybox pod, specifically to the /data directory:

-Next, we’ll open a shell in the busybox pod and extract the tar file:
+• Open a shell in the busybox pod and extract the Tar File

 Step 5: Clean Up

-• Once the data is successfully imported, delete the busybox pod to free up resources.
+• Once the data is successfully imported, delete the Tar file and delete the busybox pod to free up resources.
 If you used the provided YAML file, simply run:

 That's It!